Klurifixus/Fixus-the-bus/README.md

 10. Added stylesheet thru emmet in index.html, changed path thru href"

 11. Added asterisk wildcard to style.css. it should be highest because it needs to over-rule all the other.
+12. Realized favicon did´nt work.
+So updated the href and now the path is right.
+13. added general style and project style, relized i needed to change background color to the pallette i choosen.
+14. Also made the footer to be pushed to bottom by guidence of love running. (didnt remember the settings fully)